 Bullying is intentional, deliberate, and repeated aggressive actions (which continue after they’ve been asked to stop or they know they’re causing harm) that involve a real or perceived imbalance of power or control (ie. physical strength, popularity, or the knowledge of embarrassing information).

 And there are four kinds of bullying that “hurt, harm, or humiliate:”

-2. Verbal Bullying-teasing, taunting, threats to cause harm
+2. Verbal Bullying-teasing, taunting, threats to cause harm (written or verbal)

 3. Physical Bullying– hitting, kicking, spitting, tripping or pushing, breaking or stealing possessions or money

 4. Cyber Bullying– spreading rumors online, sharing inappropriate information or pictures online, impersonation, threatening someone online, or “outing” someone.

 Bullying becomes illegal harassment when the behavior is targeted toward someone because of their:

 So my friend’s son, let’s call him M, told his mom his camp story.

 A kid who was older and much taller came and took M’s camp supplies that were given to him by the counselor.

 The big kid said “no.” The big kid reasoned it was his now because M was too little to use such a big piece of equipment.